Butlchr17/SymptomTracker/README.md

 ## Project Summary

 This project builds a responsive tool for tracking symptoms like headaches or fatigue, with severity ratings and notes.
 Key innovations include aggregated trend charts for visual analysis, real-time AI insights from Gemini (e.g., "High severity—consult a doctor"), and caching for performance.
 The backend handles CRUD operations with PostgreSQL and Redis, while the frontend uses React with Vite for fast development.
-Dockerized for easy deployment, it's portfolio-ready and extensible (e.g., add user auth or real-time alerts).
+Dockerized for easy deployment.
 Total development time: ~4-6 hours, using AI for code generation and prompt engineering.

 ---